Skip to main content

 We have made several changes to the Fiber app, including:

-• app.Config properties moved to listen config
+• app.Config properties: Several properties have been moved to the listen configuration:

 • DisableStartupMessage